komunitin/komunitin-api/accounting/README.md

 ## Introduction
 The Accounting API defines a protocol to make payments and charges between members of exchange communities.
 It can be used for simple local transaction between members of the same exchange group but it also defines a way to make payments across different exchange groups, exchanging the currencies.
 That makes the protocol very powerful and different from most other options out there.

 The protocol is simple to implement and understand: just a regular JSON RESTful API following the [JSON:API](https://jsonapi.org) guidelines.
-It is also not tight to any technology.
+It is also not tied to any technology.
 It makes use of standard cryptography techniques to make the protocol secure and minimize the trust the members must have with the system.
 Concretely, members only have to trust their local exchange groups.
 Local exchange groups must only trust their local neighbours (the currencies they are directly connected to).
 The system allows then transactions with remote currencies making several currency exchanges from the origin to the destination.

 The protocol does not use a shared ledger and it doesn't use any global consensus mechanism.
 That allows infinite scalability and also it allows a high level of privacy even for transactions with remote exchange groups.